ultral/ultral.github.io/life/how-to-make-speech-en.md

 ### Test

 Answers are not static.
 Time flies and answers can be changed.
-It is crucial to reflixate about
+It is crucial to reflixate about them for having feedback loop.
+It allows to improve.
+Moreover, **Test** idea is applicable for each step on the roadmap:

-Ответ, кстати, может меняться со временем, и это нормально. Рефлексировать полезно в данной теме. Каждый шаг надо валидировать (это значок **Test** на схеме), чтобы иметь обратную связь и улучшать. Это будет применимо и ко всем последующим шагам:

-* Появилась идея? Обсудите с коллегой за кофе.
-* Не уверены в материале? Можно сделать звонок у себя в компании с коллегами, даже если их двое.
-* Едете на конференцию? Сходить попробовать на митапе будет отличной идеей.
+* Have a new idea?
+Grab a cup of coffee and discuss it with workmates.
+* No sure about materials?
+It's totally ok to schedule the call with colegues (who also drives speeches).
+* Go to a conference?
+It makes sense to check local meet up comunities and have dry-run.

 ## Which topic should I choose?

-Порой сложно выбрать готовую тему. У меня примерно такое деление:
+There are no out the box solutions.
+However, there are some clues:

-### Хорошие темы
+### Good

-Это беспроигрышные варианты:

-* **Problem solving** — у нас была проблема А (*хомячок полосатый, а заказчик попросил монотонного*), мы её решили так и сяк (*мелировали хомячка*). Хорошая, универсальная тема. Вероятно, к вам придут те, кто имеет схожую проблему, и либо вы ему расскажете решение, либо вам расскажут, как правильно.
-* **Practical advises** — рассказать реальный опыт использования технологии, показать плюсы и минусы: *если попробовать мелировать светлых хомячков, то они становятся фиолетовыми. Не надо так*.
-* **Digest / Top** — пощупали технологии, сравнили, пришли к выводам: *красить хомячков из пульверизатора быстрее, чем мелировать*.
-* **Something painful** — люди ~~учатся на~~ слушать про чужие ошибки: *красить хомячков из пульверизатора быстро, но к нам пришли зоозащитники, и мы осознали глубину глубин. Так что мелирование наше всё*.
-* **How does it work?** — как правило, никому не интересно слушать про свои велосипеды, которые не переносимы. Но если сделать разбор технологии, то как она работает под капотом, то будет ок: *как устроен пульверизатор?*
-* **Technologies around us** — интересно выходят рассказы про технологии вокруг, которые обыватель не замечает, но там оказывается целый мир: *как устроен мир выращивания лабораторных хомячков*.
+I almost 100% sure that you will prepare good enough materials for:

+* **Problem solving** — Business had problem **А**, we failed with **B** approach, however, **C** provided good enough numbers **D**.
+Usually, people with same pain/problem will attend your speech.
+As a result, you will be able to take a look onto your problem from different prespective or help somebody solve the problem.
+* **Practical advises** — Hands on experience is crucial because people should not re-invent the wheel.
+It can be:
+  * Lessons learned ...
+  * Best practices for ...
+* **Digest / Top** — If you compare different technologies / approaches and make some conclusions it can simplify somebody life.
+* **Something painful** — People like ~~learn from~~ listen about somebody else ~~fu**ups~~ findings.
+* **How does it work?** — If you are not FAANG / MANGA when almost nobody likes to listen about kludges your cludges.
+However, deep dive into the techologies and understanding underlaying foundations.
+* **Technologies around us** — It is quite interesting to read about technologies in real world and on the edge of different areas.
+But also, it requires deep understanding, broad knowledge and non standard prespective / angle of view.
-* **How-to for a viral topic** — взять хайповую тему и рассказать о ней, пока другие не успели.
+* **How-to for a viral topic** — If you catch hype wave you can get quite big audience.

-### Спорные темы

-Тут очень сильно зависит от автора и качества материала. Надо быть очень аккуратным. По первой, в эти темы лучше не лезть.

-* **Tutorial** — это полезно, но очень сложно.
-* **General theory** — теория всего и вся с момента большого взрыва у неопытного человека получится скучно и долго.
-* **Overview of everything** — пересказ того, что есть в мире. Без центральной идеи/структуры обречен на провал.
+### + / -

+Those topics really depends on the material quality and author's expertice, soft-skills.
+One must be very accurate and pation.
+If you are beginner or not confident enough then just avoid them

+* **Tutorial** are very needed usually, but it is really hard to create them.
+* **General theory** — It it quite tricky to create not boring speech and have.
+* **Overview of everything** — Story without concrete theme is interested for wide audience with completely different expectations.
+It will be almost unreal to met all expectations.

-### Плохие темы
+### Bad

-* **Spam / Advertising** — открытая реклама, как правило, воспринимается в штыки.
+* **Spam / Advertising** — Nobody likes spam or advertising.
-* **Poor quality** — если плохой звук, картинка, материал, то закидают помидорами. Надеюсь, после этой статьи данный пункт не будет проблемой.
+* **Poor quality** — If it can be googled in 5 minutes it is not the case.
+Bad mic, internet connection, slides also can lead to bad feedback.

 ## Materials

 ![Materials](assets/hms_materials.jpg?raw=true)

-Что видите на фото? Это куча несортированного непонятно чего. Это сырые заметки по теме, которую подумываете рассказать. Они могут быть совершенно разными:
+What can you see at the picture?
+It is huge unsorted pile of something.
+It is raw notes about your theme.
+There are some examples:

 * Images
 * Links